 - Recipe Book – The recipe book contains a small collection of recipes.
 Check out pages 31- 37 for recommended cooking times.

-- Quick Reference Guide – Keep this handy till you get familiar with all the steps.
+- Quick Reference Guide – Keep this handy until you get familiar with all the steps.

 - Updated information sheet – Some features such as the temperatures for slow cooking were updated after the manual was printed and this sheet highlights the changes.
 Read it to know what has changed.